 Agulhas Current

-In the south of Madagascar Island, the Mozambique and the Madagascar currents join with each other.
-After the conuence of these two currents, it is known as the Agulhas Current.
-It still continues to be a warm current till it merges with the west wind drift.
+In the south of Madagascar Island, the Mozambique and Madagascar Currents join with each other.
+After the confluence of these two currents, it is known as the Agulhas Current.
+It still continues to be a warm current till it merges with the West Wind Drift.

 West Wind Drift

-The west wind a cold current which was from west to east and reaches the southern tip of the west coast of Australia.
+The West Wind Drift is a cold current which flows from west to east and reaches the southern tip of the west coast of Australia.

 West Australian Current

-On reaching Australia, the west wind divided into two branches.
-One of the branches moves northwards along the west coast of Australia and is known as West Australian Current.
-It ultimately joins the south equatorial current and completes the counter clockwise circuit in the South Indian Ocean.
+On reaching Australia, the West Wind Drift divides into two branches.
+One of the branches moves northwards along the west coast of Australia and is known as the West Australian Current.
+It ultimately joins the South Equatorial Current and completes the counter clockwise circuit in the South Indian Ocean.